jup-ag/space-station/guides/9-bridge/2-bridging.md

 1. **USDC Bridge Selector:** Application selector to navigate to the USDC bridging tool.
 2. **Source Wallet Connect:** Connect the wallet associated with the source blockchain you are looking to bridge from.
-3. **Asset Selector and Amount Field:** Select the token from the source wallet and enter the amount of the token you would like to bridge.
+3. **Asset Selector & Amount Field:** Select the token from the source wallet and enter the amount of the token you would like to bridge.
-4. **Destination and Source Switching Tab:** This will allow you to switch destination and source chains and assets.
+4. **Destination / Source Switching Tab:** This will allow you to switch destination and source chains and tokens respectively.
 5. **Destination Wallet Connector:** Connect the wallet associated with the destination blockchain you are looking to bridge to.
-6. **Asset Selector and Amount Field:** Select the token on the destination blockchain you want to bridge to.
+6. **Asset Selector & Amount Field:** Select the token on the destination blockchain you want to bridge to.
 The amount field is auto-calculated based on market rates and is un-editable.
 7. **Route:** The best route is determined by the application and displayed here for you to review.
 8. **Preview:** The bridging transaction preview will build here, identifying the Amount that will be received and the total fee estimates for the transaction.
 Note: There will be fees on both the source and destination blockchains as you have to execute transactions on both.
 9. **Approve and Proceed with Transaction:** Once you have reviewed the Route and the Preview you this will start the bridging transaction process.